Tool List

 - 🔍 Quickly search and understand large codebases

-- 🤖 Automatically incrementally update the index
+- 🤖 Automatically update indexes incrementally

-**Why choose Acemcp?**
+**Why Choose Acemcp?**

 | Feature | Description |